bareos/bareos/docs/manuals/en/new_main_reference/source/chapter17/disk.rst

 :index:`[TAG=Volume->Management->Key Concepts and Resource Records] <triple: Volume; Management; Key Concepts and Resource Records>`

 Getting Bareos to write to disk rather than tape in the simplest case is rather easy.
-In the Storage daemon’s configuration file, you simply define an **Archive Device**:sup:`Sd`:sub:`Device`\  to be a directory.
+In the Storage daemon’s configuration file, you simply define an :config:option:`sd/device/ArchiveDevice`\  to be a directory.
 The default directory to store backups on disk is :file:`/var/lib/bareos/storage`: